ffhan/tome/README.md

 The current figures are without implemented stop orders, manual cancellations and persistent storage.
 They are mostly a representation of in-memory order matching throughput.

-`BenchmarkOrderBook_Add-12    	  434086	      3378 ns/op	    2103 B/op	      44 allocs/op`
+`BenchmarkOrderBook_Add-12    	  627396	      1877 ns/op	    1521 B/op	       2 allocs/op`

-Each order insertion to the order book takes about 3.4ms, which means we can (theoretically) match ~400k orders in 1.4 seconds.
+Each order insertion to the order book takes about 1.8ms, which means we can (theoretically) match ~620k orders in ~1.2 seconds.

-Reported allocations are really high per addition, around 2kB - not acceptable & will require memory profiling.
-About 70% of memory usage comes through the Add method, about 250% increase from the setup state.
+After all insertions 548066776 bytes (~548MB in use for about 69660 active orders - ~7.8kB/order) are in use, before insertions 123231848 bytes.
+Reported allocations are really high per insertion, around 1.6kB - not acceptable & will require memory profiling.
+About 78% of total memory usage comes through the Add method, 345% increase from the setup state.

-My goal is to reach about 2500 ns/op, which would allow throughput of ~400k in 1 second.
+`cockroachdb/apd` gave a significant performance improvement over `shopspring/decimal` mainly because of huge memory usage improvement which drastically lowered the allocation rates (from 44 alloc/op to 5 alloc/op).

 ## CLI example